Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Introduction

 Taken together, our results show that both BPS and non--BPS 4--charge extremal black holes can be analyzed within a unified algebraic framework based on the pure D--brane description.
-It should be noted that for the abelian BPS D--brane system, the index count is 12, and these isolated zero--energy vacua are grouped together under a $\mathbb{Z}_2 \times \mathbb{Z}_2$ discrete symmetry (Parity and Complex conjugation).
 In supergravity, extremal BPS and non--BPS black holes with identical charges share the same Wald entropy, reflecting the charge--only nature of the attractor mechanism \cite{Sen:2007qy}.
 It is therefore expected that the microscopic degeneracy of the corresponding non--BPS D--brane configurations will reproduce the leading entropy of the associated BPS system.
-The abelian non--BPS system does have 12 isolated vacua, though due to loss of holomorphicity, the complex conjugation $\mathbb{Z}_2$ symmetry is now absent.
-However, it is not immediately clear whether we should give them the ``band" of \textit{microstates} status and assign a ``configurational entropy" to it \cite{Anninos:2011vn,Mondal:2024qyn}.
-If viewed as a collection of non--zero energy ground state(s) and excited states, the spectrum can very well destabilize the near--horizon $AdS_2$ geometry responsible for the attractor mechanism \cite{Almheiri:2014cka,Maldacena:2016upp}.
-It is also debatable if we should bank heavily on two derivative attractor mechanism results for the lowest abelian charges.
-The small zeroth--order entropy is likely to receive significant log corrections and higher derivative corrections which differ for BPS and non--BPS black holes \cite{Aspman:2024jvl,LopesCardoso:1999cv,Castro:2018hnc,Sen:2012cj}.
+The abelian non--BPS system does indeed have 12 isolated vacua.
+As reflected in the title of this work, we must draw a clear distinction between the BPS and non--BPS sectors regarding the physical interpretation of these solutions.
+For the BPS case, our exact enumeration of zero--energy vacua directly computes the protected microstate index.
+However, for the non--BPS case, it is debatable whether the isolated vacua we find should be elevated to the status of a genuine ``band" of quantum microstates that source a macroscopic ``configurational entropy" \cite{Anninos:2011vn,Mondal:2024qyn}.
+If viewed as a collection of non--zero energy ground state(s) and excitations, the vacuum landscape could very well destabilize the near--horizon $AdS_2$ geometry responsible for the attractor mechanism \cite{Almheiri:2014cka,Maldacena:2016upp}.
+Furthermore, it is debatable if we should bank heavily on two--derivative attractor mechanism results for the lowest abelian charges, as the small leading order entropy is likely to receive significant log corrections and higher derivative corrections which differ for BPS and non--BPS black holes \cite{Aspman:2024jvl,LopesCardoso:1999cv,Castro:2018hnc,Sen:2012cj}.
+Therefore, rather than a definitive quantum microstate count, our non--BPS analysis should be understood as a precise mapping of the classical vacuum landscape.
+Viewed through this lens, the analysis of both the BPS and non--BPS sectors represent complementary applications of the same underlying mathematical program -- casting pure D--brane dynamics as a systematic problem in algebraic and numerical geometry.